codeigniter4/CodeIgniter4/user_guide_src/source/libraries/response.rst

 =============

-The Response class extends the :doc:`HTTP Message Class </libraries/message>` with methods only appropriate for a server responding to the client that called it.
+The Response class extends the :doc:`HTTP Message Class </libraries/message>` with methods only appropriate for a getServer responding to the client that called it.

 Working with the Response
 =========================